Topological order and Fractons from Gauging Exponential Symmetries: Global and Exponential Charge Symmetries Gauge Theories

-We can also consider operators that are able to move isolated excitations, that is, open string operators that only violate a single $\mathcal{Q}_r$ (or $\mathcal{B}_r$) terms at their endpoints.
-It turns out that such operators introduce a length scale in the system - the minimal step with which an isolated particle can move.
-Let us define the following sum of integer powers of $a$
+We can also consider operators that move isolated excitations—that is, open string operators that violate only a single $\mathcal{Q}_r$ (or $\mathcal{B}_r$) term at each endpoint.
+Such operators introduce a characteristic length scale into the system: the minimal step by which a unit charge can be transported (without creating additional excitations that cost finite energy).
+To analyze this, we define the following sum of integer powers of $a$:

 which can assume integer values mod $N$.
 Strings of Pauli operators weighted by $\alpha_i$ functions